rodtoll/isy-js/README.md

 If you wish to test the library against a simulator I recommend fake-isy-994i project.
 (Full disclosure, I use it to test this library).
 For more details see https://github.com/rodtoll/fake-isy-994i/.

+There is a mocha based set of tests in the tests directory now.
+Install and run the fake-isy-994i project and then you can use npm test from the root directory of your enlistment to check for issues.
+I will use them to setup continuous integration to keep regressions out of the code.

 Features
 --------